Steward

 Inboxes are archives, not systems

 An inbox can store invoices, photos, vendor notes, and tenant messages.
-It cannot reliably explain which building asset was serviced, when it is due next, or which proof belongs in a packet.
+It cannot reliably explain which building asset was serviced, when it is due next, or which proof belongs in a report.

 The search query changes every time: vendor name, invoice number, tenant, asset, street address, or attachment title.